Cutaneous leishmaniasis: Epidemiology

-Means of Prevention
+Prevention

 The sand fly stings mainly at night, and it usually occurs about half a meter above the ground (so sleeping on high beds can prevent infection).
 To avoid stinging, apply mosquito repellent, and cover the body.

 Studies conducted in recent years show that the plant Bougainvillea glabra may protect against the sand fly.
-The plant was found to be toxic to sand flies and that the life span of flies that ate from this plant was significantly shortened and sometimes led to their premature death before they could spread the disease.
+The plant was found to be toxic to sand flies and that the lifespan of flies that ate from this plant was significantly shortened and sometimes led to their premature death, before they could spread the disease.